oliverfoggin/SpaceX/README.md

 The `compiledLaunchViewModels` is a sorted and filtered version of the launches which are then mapped onto their view models for passing to the view.

-Because each launch is persistent throughout the app it also holds onto its patch image and patch image download state so that I can update the view btu, more importantly, ensure I am only requesting each image once.
-(And also only on the first time the launch is diaplyed on screen).
+Because each launch is persistent throughout the app it also holds onto its patch image and patch image download state so that I can update the view but, more importantly, ensure I am only requesting each image once.
+(And also only on the first time the launch is displayed on screen).